HYBRID EVENT

-The FERDI's Chair on Digital Trust is organising this conference to share the main results of the work carried out over the last four years, which led to the writing by Jenny C. Aker (Tufts University, FERDI) and Joël Cariolle (FERDI) of the book "Mobile phones and development in Africa: does the evidence meet the hype?", published by Palgrave Macmillan.
+The FERDI's Chair on Digital Trust organised this conference to share the main results of the work carried out over the last four years, which led to the writing by Jenny C. Aker (Tufts University, FERDI) and Joël Cariolle (FERDI) of the book "Mobile phones and development in Africa: does the evidence meet the hype?", published by Palgrave Macmillan.

 With the publication of this book, the Chair intends to reaffirm its conviction that digital trust is a prerequisite for Africa's emergence, when public and private players are able to appropriate digital technologies to meet the needs of the population and promote an endogenous development dynamic.
 This confidence is based primarily on the integrity, size and quality of the telecommunications network, as well as the reliability of information sharing.
 Thus, the spread of digital technologies, their reliability and their large-scale application, all of which bear witness to increased digital confidence, will condition the impact of digital technology on the well-being of populations, the development of productive capacities and the smooth running of public institutions and administrations.